storyprotocol/documentation/docs/Introduction/what-is-story.md

 Our "Proof-of-Creativity" Protocol, made up of smart contracts, is natively deployed on Story Network and allows anyone to onramp IP to Story.
 Most of our documentation focuses on the protocol.

-Creators can register their IP as “**IP Assets**” on our protocol.
+Creators can register their IP as [🧩 IP Assets](doc:ip-asset) on our protocol.
 IP Assets (IPA) are the foundational programmable IP metadata on the protocol.
 Each IPA is composed of:

 1. an on-chain NFT.
 This could be an existing NFT like [Azuki](https://www.azuki.com/en) that itself is the IP, or a new NFT specifically minted to represent some off-chain IP like a real-world asset.
 2. its associated IP Account, which is a modified ERC-6551 (Token Bound Account) implementation.